-The investment management fee is the single largest administrative expense in the Statement of Comprehensive Income constituting £727,106 (2014: £823,771) and forms part the daily valuation process.
-It is also a related party transaction, therefore we have identified it as a significant risk.
+The investment management fee is the single largest administrative expense in the Statement of Comprehensive Income constituting £743,275 (2015: £727,106) and forms part the daily valuation process.
+It is also a related party transaction, therefore we have identified it as a key risk.

-We have identified a potential risk in the calculation of these fees in that the calculation methodology may not be in line with the written agreement as described on page 32 and incorrect inputs may be used in the calculation.
+We have identified a potential risk in the calculation of these fees in that the calculation methodology may not be in line with the written agreement as described on page 32 and incorrect inputs (NAV and rates) may be used in the calculation.
+Refer to pages 17 to 19 (Report of the Audit Committee) and pages 30 to 33 (Accounting Policies).